 Be realistic with yourself and listen to your body.
 You’ll know if you feel like running a couple of miles or much rather need some menstrual cramp-relieving yoga stretches.

 Here are 3 types of exercises you can choose from that are recommended to do during your period:

 Light cardio workout

-Do anything from taking a walk while listening to a podcast to a non-stressful jog around the park.
+Do anything from taking a walk while listening to a podcast to a relaxed jog around the park.
 Choose one of your favourite exercises.
-You don’t want to go for a super challenging workout routine or for a difficult routine you’ve never tried before.

 Easy exercises you can do at home

 You might not feel like going to the gym during your period, which is completely fine.
 But don’t let that stop you from exercising.

 Youtube is full of easy 10-minute workout videos that will energize you, release tension and leave you feeling proud and happy that you managed to complete a workout session.
 And you can do them in the comfort of your living room.